Disclosure: This experience was provided free of charge; all opinions are my own.

 First, there is an almost 360-degree screen that shows various videos of Los Angeles you walk through.

 Next, there is an infinity mirror that you can stand on, and that looks like you are going to fall through the building.
-It was a little creepy to stand on but super cool.
+It was a little creepy but super cool.

-Lastly, there is a massive screen that you interact with by standing on specified areas of the ground and moving around to change your silhouette on the screen.
-From here you head back to the elevator and up to the 70th floor.
+Lastly, there is a giant screen that you interact with by standing on specified areas of the ground and moving around to change your silhouette on the screen.
+From here, you head back to the elevator and up to the 70th floor.

 When you exit the elevator on the 70th floor, you will be able to get in line for the slide or just walk around and take in the views.

-I made a loop around the deck to see the different points of view and was impressed with the clean and beautiful area that you are walking around in.
+I made a loop around the deck to see the different points of view and was impressed with the clean and beautiful area that you are walking around.

-There were chairs and couches to lounge on, a bar where you could buy drinks and windows all over.
-You could see a lot of the famous spots in LA like Dodgers Stadium and Echo Park.
-Next I hopped in line for the sky slide.
+There were chairs and couches to lounge on, a bar where you could buy soft drinks and floor to ceiling windows all over.
+You could see a lot of the famous spots in LA like Dodgers Stadium, Hollywood Sign, and Echo Park.
+Next, I hopped in line for the sky slide.